iamcco/diagnostic-languageserver/README.md

       "column": "column",                            // property that contains the `column` "endLine": "endLine",                          // property that contains the `endLine`.
 Will default to `line` "endColumn": "endColumn",                      // property that contains the `endColumn`.
-Will default to `column` "security": "severity"                         // property that contains the `security` "message": "${message} [${code}]",             // message to display },
+Will default to `column` "security": "severity",                        // property that contains the `security` "message": "${message} [${code}]",             // message to display },